-323 million people visited a National Park Service property in 2025.
-That’s with a 43-day government shutdown where most parks had zero staff.
+323 million people visited a National Park Service site in 2025.
+That’s with a 43-day government shutdown, the longest ever, that left most parks running on skeleton crews through October and November.

 Let that number sit for a second.

 The Smokies alone drew 11.5 million folks.
-That’s more than the populations of New York City and Los Angeles combined.
-Here’s the full breakdown of the most visited national parks, updated with the latest NPS data and based on our own experience visiting dozens of them over the past decade.
+That’s more people than live in New York City and Chicago combined.
+Here’s the full breakdown of the most visited national parks, using the official 2025 calendar-year NPS data released in March 2026, plus our own take from filming in every one of these parks.

-Note: I’ve included a complete table of the full stats at the bottom in case you want to check on your favorite national park.
+Note: We’ve included a complete table of all 63 parks at the bottom in case you want to check on your favorite.

 Top 5 Most Popular US National Parks